 Our stem cell therapies are performed within the same day at our state-of-the-art, accredited ambulatory facility.
 During the extraction process, our expert, board-certified providers can ensure that you’re comfortable and relaxed.
 We use image-guided techniques and technology at this step to ensure that your procedure is quick, efficient, and successful.
 After the cells are collected and activated, they can either be suspended in platelet-rich plasma derived from your own blood sample, or applied alone to the affected area.
 After the procedure, you can return home the same day with instructions for a quick and easy recovery.

 What Happens After Injection?

-After the stem cells are injected into the treatment area through various routes of administration, the cells begin to differentiate into the specific cells and tissues needed to repair and heal your body.
-Although your expert provider can give you the best idea of what to expect, your timeframe after treatment will be unique to you, since everyone’s body heals at different rates.
-During this time, you might benefit from platelet-rich plasma treatments to aid this process.
+After the stem cells are injected into the targeted area through various routes of administration, the cells begin to differentiate into the specific cells and tissues needed to repair and heal your body.
+Although your expert provider can give you the best idea of what to expect, your timeframe after therapy will be unique to you, since everyone’s body heals at different rates.
+During this time, you might benefit from platelet-rich plasma techniques to aid this process.

 What are the Benefits of Bone Marrow Derived Stem Cells?

 Bone marrow derived stem cells can be very beneficial for certain conditions that affect the musculoskeletal, autoimmune, and metabolic systems.
 Bone marrow was one of the first sources of mesenchymal stem cells discovered, meaning they have a long and documented history of use in regenerative medicine.
-Additionally, they can be combined with adipose derived stem cells for further effectiveness in certain treatments.
+Additionally, they can be combined with adipose-derived stem cells for further effectiveness in certain circumstances.
 Your experienced stem cell provider can discuss these specific conditions in detail.